yuqian2003/CANOE/README.md

 CNOLP is a novel model designed to predict a user's next destination by effectively balancing their periodic and chaotic movement patterns, while also leveraging contextual information for improved accuracy.

-> **Note:** This repository is specifically designed to reproduce the results presented in our paper.
-If you want to use the A-MEM system in building your agents, please refer to our official implementation at: [A-mem-sys](https://github.com/WujiangXu/A-mem-sys)

-For more details, please refer to our paper: [A-MEM: Agentic Memory for LLM Agents](https://arxiv.org/pdf/2502.12110)

 ## Introduction 🌟